LjAquinox/twelveData_Aquire_and_Process/README.md

 If everything was done properly you should get a .npy file for later training.

 This is very rudementary but might help someone out there cause I would have liked to find this myself.

-A lot of things are easy to make better for QoL and the code is pretty much crap but works.

 PS : some part were made with help from GPT but most is made by hand.